 Not content with just releasing bundles of new Echo devices, Amazon has also introduced the Fire Stick 4K.
-As the name suggests: it's essentially a smaller version of 2017 Fire TV and, crucially, it's mega affordable, too.
+As the name suggests: it's essentially a smaller version of 2017 Fire TV for sourcing Amazon, Netflix and other streaming services content and, crucially, it's mega affordable, too.

 - Don't need 4K?
 Then check out the Full HD version of the Amazon Fire TV Stick or the standard Full HD Google Chromecast.

 The now-discontinued Fire TV was a diamond-shaped device, but it's pretty clear that the market is moving towards 'stick' devices (as the non-4K Fire TV Stick has proven), so this design is very of the moment.

 Unlike the Now TV Stick, however, the 4K Fire TV Stick ups the ante on rivals, with full 4K resolution supported.
 Its nearest rival is the Roku Streaming Stick+ – which is a good option if you don't want to be tied to Amazon services.
 Further up the chain there's the Google Chromecast Ultra (although there's no Amazon Prime Video there), with the top price spot occupied by the Apple TV 4K (if you're invested completely into the Apple ecosystem, anyway).

 The Fire TV Stick 4K's design means it's small enough to just plug into the back of your TV via an HDMI port.
 An HDMI extender is included if you don't or can't plug it in directly – which is entirely possible if the other HDMI ports are occupied, as it's rather 'fat' and there often won't be space.
 As with other such streamers, power comes from a USB cable and power adapter.